WARNING: CONTAINS SPOILERS FOR A MEMORY OF LIGHT

 Darlin was ordered to recruit every sword in Tear:

 "Send a messenger," Rand said to the soldier, impatiently tucking the letter away.
 "Tell Darlin to continue recruiting.
 I want him to draft every Tairen who can hold a sword and either train him for combat or set him to work in the forges.
 The Last Battle is close.
 Very close."Rand told Darlin in The Gathering Storm, Before the Stone of Tear that the Tairen forces will be marching with him to Shayol Ghul instead of Arad Doman.
-Darlin was dismayed to hear from Egwene that Rand intends to break the Seals, but has stated his loyalty to Rand in writing (Towers of Midnight, A Call To Stand).
+Darlin was dismayed to hear from Egwene that Rand intends to break the Seals, but affirmed his loyalty to Rand in writing (Towers of Midnight, A Call To Stand).
+His main worry was that the Seanchan would attack Tear while he was fighting in the Last Battle.

 - The Gathering Storm, A Tale of Blood